ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     If true, a current correction scheme in Fourier space is applied in order to guarantee charge conservation.
     The default value is ``psatd.current_correction=1``, unless a charge-conserving current deposition scheme is used (by setting ``algo.current_deposition=esirkepov`` or ``algo.current_deposition=vay``) or unless the ``div(E)`` cleaning scheme is used (by setting ``warpx.do_dive_cleaning=1``).

-    If ``psatd.v_galilean`` is zero, the spectral solver used is the standard PSATD scheme described in (`Vay et al, JCP 243, 2013 <https://doi.org/10.1016/j.jcp.2013.03.010>`_) and the current correction reads
+    If ``psatd.v_galilean`` is zero, the spectral solver used is the standard PSATD scheme described in :cite:t:`param-VayJCP2013` and the current correction reads

     .. math::
        \widehat{\boldsymbol{J}}^{\,n+1/2}_{\mathrm{correct}} = \widehat{\boldsymbol{J}}^{\,n+1/2}
        - \bigg(\boldsymbol{k}\cdot\widehat{\boldsymbol{J}}^{\,n+1/2}
        - i \frac{\widehat{\rho}^{n+1} - \widehat{\rho}^{n}}{\Delta{t}}\bigg) \frac{\boldsymbol{k}}{k^2}

-    If ``psatd.v_galilean`` is non-zero, the spectral solver used is the Galilean PSATD scheme described in (`Lehe et al, PRE 94, 2016 <https://doi.org/10.1103/PhysRevE.94.053305>`_) and the current correction reads
+    If ``psatd.v_galilean`` is non-zero, the spectral solver used is the Galilean PSATD scheme described in :cite:t:`param-LehePRE2016` and the current correction reads

     .. math::
        \widehat{\boldsymbol{J}}^{\,n+1/2}_{\mathrm{correct}} = \widehat{\boldsymbol{J}}^{\,n+1/2}